JimmyCDChen/New-York-Subway/README.md

 - Add test for controller.
 - Add Integration tests for spinning up the project, and database tests.

 Also, this project is mainly set up with one environment in mind.
-Ideally a production ready platform should consist of sandbox, stage and production specific environment setting.
+Ideally a production ready platform should consist of a sandbox, stage and production specific environment setting.

 ### API documentation

-Ideally we can use swagger for complete API doc set up, so users/developer can easily understand each of our API.
+Ideally we can use swagger for complete API doc set up, so users/developers can easily understand each of our API.
 For now, it's only short handed to the [API table](#api-endpoints) below.

 <p align="right">(<a href="#top">back to top</a>)</p>